20.32 Revision

 Acknowledging Reviewers’ Positive Feedback

-• Seeing that both reviewers and the Senior Editor are positive about the paper, we engaged in a significant revision following their guidance.
+• Seeing that both reviewers and the Senior Editor were positive about the paper, we engaged in a significant revision following their guidance.

 • We thank the reviewer for commending us on our review of the literature and for providing very constructive comments.